Person-typing-on-laptop

 While not all CAFM systems include maintenance modules, those that do offer valuable features such as scheduling and tracking both preventive and reactive maintenance tasks.
 They allow you to oversee and manage the complete work order lifecycle from creation to assignment and completion as well as track maintenance histories and performance data to support proactive maintenance strategies.

-What Are The Pros Of Using A CAFM System?
+What are the Pros of Using a CAFM System?

 Reduced Costs